Kalkaska County, Michigan

 Kalkaska County (/kælˈkæskə/ kal-KASS-kə) is located in the U.S. state of Michigan.
-As of the 2020 Census, the population was 17,939.
+As of the 2020 census, its population was 17,939.
 The county seat is Kalkaska.

-Kalkaska County is included in the Traverse City Micropolitan Statistical Area.
+Kalkaska County is part of the Traverse City metropolitan area.
 Although it is located on Michigan's Lower Peninsula, Kalkaska County is considered part of Northern Michigan.

 History

-Kalkaska County, originally named Wabassee County, was separated from Michilimackinac County in 1840, renamed in 1843.
+Kalkaska County, originally named Wabassee County (from waabizii meaning swan in Ojibwe) was separated from Michilimackinac County in 1840, renamed in 1843.
 In 1851, Kalkaska County was attached to Grand Traverse County for legal purposes.
 The first settler in Kalkaska County was William Copeland, from England, who purchased land in the northwest corner of the county in 1855.
 Kalkaska County was organized in its own right on January 27, 1871.
 Crawford County was then temporarily attached to Kalkaska County for legal purposes.

-The discovery of substantial deposits of oil and natural gas resulted in the construction of a processing plant by Shell Oil Company in 1973 and a major economic boom in the community.

 Etymology

-The county's name is a pseudo-Native American word coined by Henry Schoolcraft, a Michigan geographer and ethnologist.
-The name is thought to be a Chippewa word meaning flat or burned-over country.
-An alternative theory is that this is a neologism or neonym created by Henry Schoolcraft, originally spelled Calcasca.
+The county's name is a pseudo-Native American neologism coined by Henry Schoolcraft, a Michigan geographer and ethnologist.

 Some theorists suggest this is word play.
 Schoolcraft's family name had been Calcraft, and the Ks may have been added to make the name appear more like a Native American word.

+Alternatively, the name may be derived from a Chippewa word meaning flat or burned-over country.